Your Shalom Come: Where Can Hope Be Found in Our Day?

 In these two short verses, embedded in a larger prayer, Jesus manages to weld together the vertical and the horizontal, forever declaring that only praying, worshiping people—lovers of Jesus sensitized and empowered by the Spirit—can ultimately engage the world in God’s shalom mission with any measure of effectiveness.

-A shortcut way of saying this would be, only inner-shalom can lead to true outer-shalom.
 Can an always-angry, hateful, bitter heart produce the fruit of God’s shalom in the world?
 Only inner-shalom can lead to true outer-shalom.
-Click To Tweet
+Share on X

 And so today, because I need hope, I pray: